 I’ve talked about my love of all things pie, and I’ve talked about my fruit obsession.
 Though I love all fruit and try not to play favorites, there is something very special about a tree-ripened peach.

 Like tomatoes, peaches really are only worth eating when they’re in season.
 I eat as many as I can while the gettin’ is good.
 I have to indulge enough to carry me through to next summer!

 I mostly prefer them as they are, in all their fuzzy, juicy glory.
 But hey, why not also bake them into a pie while they’re bountiful?

-The sugar will draw out excess water from the fruit and the amount of boil over during baking will be reduced.
-Once the juice is drawn out of the fruit we can pre-cook it with the corn starch to ensure that the starch will be fully activated (under cooking the starch could result in a runny pie filling).
+- The sugar will draw out excess water from the fruit so we can pre-cook it with the corn starch to ensure that the starch will be fully activated (under cooking the starch could result in a runny pie filling).

 - 1/2 recipe Perfect Pie Crust

 - 3 pounds (1.34 kg) fresh peaches-peeled, pitted and sliced (about 7 cups, sliced)

 - 3/4 cup (6 oz, 168g) granulated sugar

 - 2 tablespoons plus 1-2 teaspoons corn starch